What Is Microfinance? How Does it Work

 • Microloans

-A collateral-free credit option that enables borrowers to boost their financial situation by granting access to credit, which in turn helps improve their credit history.
-This also gives them a chance to avail of larger services from traditional institutions that require a good credit history.
+A collateral-free credit option that enables entrepreneurs to set up or expand a small business.
+When they repay on time, it also gives them a chance to avail of larger services from traditional institutions that require a good credit history.

 • Microinsurance

-Through this, the group can get access to insurance coverage that protects them against unexpected expenses at a lower premium.
+Through this, individuals or small businesses ca access insurance coverage that protects them against unexpected expenses at a lower premium.

 • Microsavings

-By eliminating the minimum balance requirement, such services encourage the group to invest at their convenience and earn returns on it, ultimately inculcating financial discipline.
+By eliminating the minimum balance requirement, such services encourage them to invest at their convenience and earn returns, ultimately inculcating financial discipline.

-Here are some of the top benefits of microfinance that the underserved enjoy:
+Here are some of the top benefits of microfinance that the underserved sections of population get to enjoy:

-• Immediate access to funding that is often not available through traditional institutions
+• Provides access to funding that often isn’t available through traditional institutions

 • Offers opportunities for employment by allowing small business owners to grow